Vinuthavin/pyspark_code/notebook/README.md

 # Notebook Folder

-This folder contains Jupyter notebooks and related notebook files for the PySpark project.
+This folder contains Databricks notebooks and related notebook files for the PySpark project.